maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     mapping (address => uint) public playerpowervalue;
 ```

-We also declare three mappings.
-First, `minters` (a mapping addresses to booleans that represents whether an address is a minter or not), `nfts` (a mapping uint to NFT to accomodate the list of nfts minted) and `playerpowervalue` (a mapping address to uint to keep track of the power value of each player).
+We also declare three mappings, which are.
+- `minters` - A mapping addresses to booleans that represents whether an address is a minter or not.
+- `nfts` - A mapping uint to NFT to accomodate the list of nfts minted.
+- `playerpowervalue` - A mapping address to uint to keep track of the power value of each player.

 ```solidity
   modifier hasmint(address _address) {